filipsam-my-github/kraszak-banger/CONTRIBUTING.md

 ### Preferred language
 - As it is standart in industry to write code in English so **Preferred is English** in all cases.
 - That means TODO comments, docstrings, comments, files, ect.
-- Because this is a Polish project **Polish is acceptable in TODO commentsh** as there are temporary anyway.
+- Because this is a Polish project **Polish is acceptable in TODO comments** as there are temporary anyway.

 ### General